Thomas-Fernandes/GTFR-CG/server/README.md

   - The API's Swagger documentation can be accessed @ [**http://localhost:8000/docs**](http://localhost:8000/docs).
 - The server features a logger that displays the ongoing actions and reactions in the terminal *via* Python.
   - You can choose a severity level for the logger in the `.env` file.
 Check out [`.env.example`](./.env.example) for more information.
-- Your user statistics are stored here, @ `./stats.json`.
+- Your user statistics are stored here @ `./stats.json`, or inside the Docker volume if you run the app *via* Docker.
 - If you encounter issues with external Python modules, try running `pip install -r requirements.txt --force-reinstall` for a complete reinstall.

 > [!NOTE]